SamuelTulach/mutante/README.md

+**Update 22/1/2024:** This project is heavily outdated.
+While technically changing serials, it will not have any effect on any modern anti-cheat.
+The only remotely useful part is the SMBIOS parsing, but keep in mind that I wrote this when I was 16 years old and it's not really handling all edge cases well.
+If you want to save yourself lots of work and hassle, just create those tables from scratch and replace them.

 # mutante
 Windows kernel-mode hardware identifier (HWID) spoofer.
-It does not use any hooking, so it can be completelly unloaded after use.
+It does not use any hooking, so it can be completely unloaded after use.
 Tested on Windows 10 x64 2004 (19041.264).

 ## Features
 - Disk serials (works on both SATA and NVMe drives)